Everyone wants their Thanksgiving turkey to be perfect! Here is a simple, foolproof recipe that makes a juicy, flavorful turkey for your holiday.

 - To the bottom of a large roasting pan, add one of the chopped carrots, one of the cut celery stalks, 2 of the garlic cloves, the onion, and the sage, rosemary and thyme.

 - Place the turkey on top of the vegetables/herbs.
 Add the rest of the carrots, celery, and garlic, along with the apple and orange wedges into the center of the turkey.
 Bind the legs with kitchen twine.
+Place the slices of butter all around the outside of the bird; it will stick.

 - Roast turkey in the preheated oven for 45 minutes.
 Pour half of the chicken stock over the turkey.
 Roast another 45 minutes, then pour the rest of the chicken stock over the turkey.
 Roast another 45 minutes, then baste with the pan juices.
 Roast another 45 minutes, and baste again.
 Continue to cook until the internal temperature reaches 165 degrees.
 If the skin ever starts to get too brown, cover loosely with foil.
 Remove from oven and allow to rest for at least 10 minutes before carving.
 Enjoy!